Cities of Spain: wine, Gaudí & flamenco

 Day 03 Explore ancient Mérida

 Today, you’ll board a private minibus for your five-hour drive to Seville.
 Travelling south through the Spanish steppes, you’ll break the journey in the historic city of Mérida, home to Spain’s most impressive Roman ruins.
-A short walk through the streets reveals relics of the ancient empire, with an amphitheatre, circus (used for chariot racing), thermal baths, aqueducts and arches dotted amongst the modern buildings.
-Check out the 2,000-year-old Roman theatre – still in use today – and linger over lunch before continuing your journey to Andalucía’s charismatic capital.
+A short walk through the streets reveals relics of the ancient empire, with an amphitheater, circus (used for chariot racing), thermal baths, aqueducts and arches dotted amongst the modern buildings.
+Check out the 2,000-year-old Roman theater – still in use today – and linger over lunch before continuing your journey to Andalucía’s charismatic capital.
 Conjuring up images of flamenco dancing and street parades, stylish shops and crowded bars, Seville encompasses all the romance and passion of this hot, hedonistic region.

 Day 04 Paddleboarding in Seville

 Your introduction to Seville will be an SUP tour, paddling your way past the city sights from an alternative viewpoint of the Guadalquivir River.
 Back on dry land, the rest of the day is free for you to relax and explore.
 Admire the cathedral and its landmark Giralda bell tower, once a great mosque and 12th-century minaret.
-Pause to admire the exotic royal palace, Real Alcázar, and explore the maze of citrus-scented backstreets in the historic centre.
+Pause to admire the exotic royal palace, Real Alcázar, and explore the maze of citrus-scented backstreets in the historic center.
 Tonight, you’ll have a chance to sample the city’s legendary nightlife, from lively bars and clubs to flamenco shows and tapas bars.
 The wealth of culture here is remarkable, so spend the evening getting lost in its beauty.